bwogit/CI_PP2_GAME/README.md

 - [game](https://javascript.plainenglish.io/building-a-rock-paper-scissors-game-with-javascript-bce23d39509d) this site inspired the RPS games.
 - [quizz](https://simplestepscode.com/javascript-quiz-tutorial/) I loosely inpired by this design I modified it to make it my own added shuffle functions and the restriction of only displaying 4 questions at the time.
 - [design] (https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/The_web_and_web_standards) standars web design that i was inspired by.
 Header footer and main content in the middle.

+## bugs

+there were some features I was not able to fix therefore i removed the features
+- quote of the day disapearing after 10 seconds withougt changing the layout of the screen (it was too buggy)

+## Improvement
+- this is the first iterration of the game.
+Focus was on functionalities.
+The site is in its most rudimentary form.
+For future versions I would like to implement
+- API for the questions or an list of 1000 qestions on RPS.
+- save scores

 ## Thanks